Faculty and Staff

 Gary Adamkiewicz, PhD MPH, directs the Healthy Cities Lab.
-He is an Assistant Professor of Environmental Health and Exposure Disparities at the Harvard T.H.
+He is an Associate Professor of Environmental Health and Exposure Disparities at the Harvard T.H.
 Chan School of Public Health.
 He oversees several research initiatives and projects committed to providing new insights into the real-world mechanisms that shape environmental health disparities and to provide new pathways to alleviate these disparities.
 Gary brings more than 30 years of experience in environmental health to this mission.
 He has served on EPA’s Environmental Justice Technical Guidance Review Panel, under the auspices of the agency’s Science Advisory Board.
 He has also served as an advisor to the World Health Organization’s effort to establish indoor air quality guidelines.
 Dr. Adamkiewicz holds a Ph.D. in chemical engineering from the Massachusetts Institute of Technology and a Master of Public Health from the Harvard T.H.
 Chan School of Public Health.
 Outside of the office, Gary enjoys travel and food, as well as talking about travel and food (did he mention the food?).

 Marty Alvarez, MS is the Healthy Cities Lab Project Manager.
 She oversees multiple research projects, implements primary data collection, administers compliance with human subject research, and serves as a bilingual (Spanish) community liaison/recruitment coordinator across projects.
 She also works hard to prioritize work efforts, track project milestones and facilitate communication across the extended team.
 She brings over 15 years of project management experience from work at Yale University, Yale School of Public Health, and Dana-Farber Cancer Institute.
 Her experience and interests include low-income housing related public health research, community outreach, health promotion and disease prevention.
 When not at work, Marty values family & friends, good food, crossing items off her to do list and the chilly New England weather.